-Bassist and composer Andrea Veneziani performs extensively within the improvised music scene, across a broad spectrum of genres.
-His instrumental tone, sensitivity and imagination, and melodic approach to a supposedly clumsy instrument brought him to perform and record with many established musicians such as Ralph Alessi, Kenny Werner, Houston Person, Jean-Michel Pilc, Brian Lynch, Jacob Sacks, Kenny Wessel, Tony Moreno, John Stowell, Roberto Gatto, Tom Guarna, Mark Ferber, Ralph Lalama, George Schuller, Andy Milne, Tony Malaby, Rogerio Boccato, Steve Slagle, John Betsch and Ben Monder, to name a few.
-Based in New York City, his work as an instrumentalist and composer can be regularly heard at the top jazz clubs including Blue Note Jazz Club, Cornelia Street Café, The Jazz Gallery, Bar Next Door, The Kitano, Caffè Vivaldi, Fat Cat, Cleopatra’s Needle, Smoke Jazz & Supper Club, Smalls Jazz Club, ShapeShifter Lab, Seeds, Ibeam and 55 Bar.
-He also frequently tours festivals around the globe, particularly throughout Europe and America.
+Bassist and composer Andrea V. performs extensively within the improvised music scene, across a broad spectrum of genres.
+His instrumental tone, sensitivity and imagination, and melodic approach to a supposedly clumsy instrument brought him to perform and record with many established musicians such as Ralph Alessi, Kenny Werner, Houston Person, Jean-Michel Pilc, Brian Lynch, Jacob Sacks, Kenny Wessel, Tony Moreno, John Stowell, Roberto Gatto, Tom Guarna, Mark Ferber, Ralph Lalama, George Schuller, Jon Davis, Rogerio Boccato, Steve Slagle, John Betsch, Jim Ridl and Ben Monder, to name a few.
+Based in New York City, his work as an instrumentalist and composer can be regularly heard on the stage of the finest jazz clubs, where he displays a unique mix of grit and grace.
+He also frequently tours around the globe, particularly throughout Europe and America.

 As a current faculty member of the New York Jazz Workshop, Andrea Veneziani is a dedicated educator.
-He has taught master classes at the National Institute of Music and the National University of Costa Rica, at the Boğaziçi University in Istanbul, Turkey and at the Olav Duun Videregående Skole in Namsos, Norway.
-He also served as an adjunct professor at New York University’s Steinhardt Department of Music and Performing Arts Professions, where he graduated in 2011 with a Master of Music Degree in Performance with a Concentration in Jazz.
+He has taught master classes and workshops at the National Institute of Music and the National University of Costa Rica, the Boğaziçi University in Istanbul, Turkey, the Olav Duun Videregående Skole in Namsos, Norway, and the University of Utah in Salt Lake City.
+He also served as an adjunct faculty at New York University’s Steinhardt Department of Music and Performing Arts Professions, where he graduated in 2011 with a Master of Music in Performance with a Concentration in Jazz.

-Before arriving to New York City in 2009 on a scholarship from the Fulbright Commission for Educational and Cultural Exchange between Italy and the United States, Andrea Veneziani lived in his native country of Italy.
-Born in Pescia, a small city in Tuscany, he relocated to Rome with his family in 1992, where he commenced his musical education.
+Before arriving to New York in 2009 on a scholarship from the Fulbright Commission for Educational and Cultural Exchange between Italy and the United States, Andrea V. lived in his native country of Italy.
+Born in Pescia, a small city in Tuscany, he grew up in Fermo and Pesaro, and finally relocated to Rome with his family in 1992, where he commenced his musical education.
 Starting with the electric bass and playing every style of music with diverse bands, he gradually developed a further interest in jazz and improvisation and began the study of the double bass, as well as composition and arrangement.
 During these formative years, he gained valuable experience performing at many prominent jazz festivals in the country like Umbria Jazz, Teano Jazz Festival, Novara Jazz Festival, Festival del Sassofono, Jazz alla Fioreria, Barga Jazz Festival, Terni in Jazz, Ciampino Jazz Festival, Villa Celimontana Jazz & Image Festival and Alatri Jazz.
-Mentored by some of the finest Italian jazz musicians such as Furio Di Castri, Pietro Leveratto, Paolino Dalla Porta, Enrico Rava, Fabrizio Sferra and Ettore Fioravanti, Andrea received a scholarship from the prestigious organization Siena Jazz in 2006.
-He graduated with full marks from the Conservatory of Music Licino Refice in Frosinone in 2007, obtaining his Advanced Academic Diploma in Jazz.
-Additional to his musical skills, Andrea also possesses a degree in Sociology of Music from the University La Sapienza in Rome.
+Mentored by some of the finest Italian jazz musicians such as Furio Di Castri, Pietro Leveratto, Paolino Dalla Porta, Enrico Rava, Fabrizio Sferra and Ettore Fioravanti, Andrea received a scholarship from the prestigious Siena Jazz Foundation in 2006.
+He graduated with full marks from the Conservatory of Music Licinio Refice in Frosinone in 2007, obtaining his Advanced Academic Diploma in Jazz.
+Additional to his musical skills, Andrea also possesses a Bachelor’s Degree in Sociology from the University La Sapienza in Rome.

 Beginner, Intermediate & Advanced Students